Best Backpacking Pack

 |Extended (5+ nights)||55+|

-An External frame backpack carries higher on the back, allowing you to maintain the 80% of its weight on your lower body that is necessary for a good fit.
 This weight transfer also allows for a more upright posture so you can see more of what is around you and spend less time staring at the ground.
-This type of backpack is also perfect for hot weather, since the frame suspends the pack away from your back, making air flow between you and your backpack a breeze.
+This type of backpack is also perfect for hot weather, since the frame suspends the pack away from your back, thus allowing more airflow between you and the material of the backpack.

-Internal frame backpacks, on the other hand, come with their benefits and problems.
-First, internal frames, being much more popular these days, come in a wide diversity of styles and sizes.
-They are easy to find, and there are often new and innovative internal frame backpacks on the market.
-Because internal frame packs are streamlined and compact, they are less likely to get caught in or damaged by brush and branches, allowing you to go off-trail as much as you like.
+First, internal frames, being much more popular, come in a wide diversity of styles and sizes.
+They are easy to find, and new, ever more innovative models appear on the market almost monthly.
+Because internal frame packs are streamlined and compact, they are less likely to get caught on or damaged by brush and branches, allowing you to go off-trail as much as you like.

 Compartments & Pockets